 COVID-19 vaccine unlikely before 2021, says science ministry; backtracks later

-New Delhi, July 05: The Ministry of Science and Technology on Sunday said that none of the Covid-199 vaccines may be ready for mass use before 2021.
-The statement is in contrast to ICMR's claim that said it "envisages to launch the vaccine for public health use latest by August 15, 2020 after completion of all clinical trials".
+New Delhi, July 05: The Ministry of Science and Technology on Sunday said that none of the Covid-19 vaccines may be ready for mass use before 2021.
+The statement is in contrast to ICMR's claim that said it "envisages to launch the vaccine for public health use latest by August 15, 2020, after completion of all clinical trials".

 Moments after, the statement was edited, and the line stating 'vaccines are unlikely to be ready before 2021,' was removed.

-The Drug Controller General of India's nod to conduct human trials for Indian COVID-19 vaccine candidates COVAXIN and ZyCov-D marks the "beginning of the end" of the coronavirus pandemic, says an article by a scientist with the Ministry of Science and Technology.
+The Drug Controller General of India's nod to conduct human trials for Indian COVID-19 vaccine candidates COVAXIN and ZyCov-D mark the "beginning of the end" of the coronavirus pandemic, says an article by a scientist with the Ministry of Science and Technology.

 The announcement of COVAXIN by Bharat Biotech and ZyCov-D by Zydus Cadila is the "silver line in the dark clouds", the article by T V Venkateswaran, who is a scientist with Vigyan Prasar, said.